-With a sophisticated and safe system, it's easy to handle banking, money and taxes in Canada.
-Connecting to overseas bank accounts is common and paying for goods with local and international credit or debit cards is standard practice.
+With a sophisticated and safe banking system, it’s easy for newcomers to manage money, banking, and taxes in Canada.
+Connecting to your overseas bank accounts is straightforward, and paying for goods with local or international credit and debit cards is the norm.
+In fact, the Canadian financial sector is increasingly digital, making it easier than ever to handle day-to-day transactions.

 Money in Canada

-The official currency in Canada is the Canadian Dollar, which is divided into 100 cents and is abbreviated either as CAD or C$.
+The official currency in Canada is the Canadian Dollar, which is divided into 100 cents and abbreviated as CAD or C$.
+The Bank of Canada issues polymer notes, which are designed for durability and security.

 Banking in Canada

-The five largest Canadian banks are Royal Bank of Canada, TD Canada Trust, Bank of Montreal, Bank of Nova Scotia and Canadian Imperial Bank of Commerce.
-These all offer easy access to accounts, a robust network of ATMs, internet-banking services and branches in most major Canadian towns and cities.
-International banking options are also available, with foreign banks such as HSBC, Citibank and Bank of America all present in Canada.
+Banking in Canada is supported by five major banks: Royal Bank of Canada, TD Canada Trust, Bank of Montreal, Bank of Nova Scotia, and Canadian Imperial Bank of Commerce.
+These banks offer easy access to accounts, a wide network of ATMs, Internet banking services, and branches in most major Canadian towns and cities.

 Opening a bank account